not go gentle into that good night,

 From this page you can navigate to some of our forebears by clicking on the links below.
 We will add more as we find them and gain a better knowledge of their lives.
 If you have not done so already, hopefully this page will inspire you to seek out your own ancestors and bring their untold stories to life once again.

 Like us you may also discover genetic traits passed down the generations.
 In our case it is an amusing phenomena known as the 'Carr ears'.
 There is a distinct shape to our ears that has been passed down through time and I have inherited them via the maternal Carr line.
 This trait can be observed in photographs going back into the Victorian era.
 That is as far as we can trace it back though, as no old paintings of any of our direct maternal forebears have yet surfaced.
-My ancient forebears may be long gone, shadows in the mists of time, yet the ears remain as a physical reminder of their passage upon this Earth.
+My ancient forebears may be long gone, shadows in the mists of time, yet their genetic markers remain as a physical reminder of those ancestors passage upon this Earth.

 The CARR family pictured here in Windsor, Ontario, Canada in 1932